 Courtney Schusse, MD, is a neurologist and the Neurology Residency Program Director at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix.
-She is board certified in neurology with a subspecialty certification in epilepsy & clinical neurophysiology by the American Board of Psychiatry and Neurology.
+She is board certified in neurology with a subspecialty certifications in epilepsy & clinical neurophysiology and headache medicine by the American Board of Psychiatry and Neurology.

 Dr. Schusse’s areas of interest include epilepsy and headaches.
 She is a diplomat of the American Board of Psychiatry and Neurology and a member of the American Academy of Neurology, American Epilepsy Society, and American Headache Society.

 Dr. Schusse completed her medical degree from Michigan State University College of Human Medicine in East Lansing.
 She completed her neurology residency and clinical neurophysiology and epilepsy fellowship training at Barrow Neurological Institute.